mosip/kattu/docs/npm-build-readme.md

 ## Inputs

 This workflow requires the following inputs:
 - `BUILD_ARTIFACT` (required): The name of the build artifact that will be generated.
 - `SERVICE_LOCATION` (required): The location of the project to be built.

 ## Secrets

-To use this workflow, you need to provide the following secret:
+This workflow requires the following secrets to be set in your GitHub repository:
 - `SLACK_WEBHOOK_URL` (required): A Slack webhook URL for notifications.
 This enables the workflow to report status updates to a Slack channel.

 ## Example Usage

 You can include this workflow in your repository as follows:
 ```yaml
 name: NPM Build Workflow Example